Format

 (Day/Night rolls).

-| Notes: |
+Notes: |

 |

-place arriving reinforcements and returning amphibious units, handle removals, and send any desired commentary
+place arriving reinforcements and returning units, and handle removals.

 to the GM (including, at a minimum, the score and turn